Christian Counseling for Difficult Relationships & Boundaries

 Sometimes the best way to love others is to set boundaries

-• an adult child that is disrespectful or overly dependent on you
+an adult child that is disrespectful, overly dependent, or estranged

-We are often taught to be people-pleasers from early on, and the church often reinforces the expectation of putting others’ needs before our own.
+We are often taught to be people-pleasers from early on.

 But as followers of Christ, we are to serve others out of our love for Him, not out of a compulsion to please others or out of fear of how a person will react if we don’t do what they want.

-If you’re dealing with an unhealthy or toxic relationship, I want to invite you to learn to develop healthy boundaries in a way that holds true to who you are in Christ.
+If you’re dealing with a difficult relationship, I want to invite you to learn to develop healthy boundaries in a way that honors your faith and desire to love others well.

 You could let go of the pressure to live up to another person’s expectations, feeling the need to over-explain yourself, or trying to get them to understand what they’re doing wrong.